 Weetabix Limited – Slavery and Human Trafficking Statement

 This statement is made by Weetabix Limited (Weetabix) for itself and its parent company, Westminster Acquisition Limited (WAL) (Weetabix and WAL, together defined as Group).
-It is a statement made in accordance with section 54 of the Modern Slavery Act 2015 (the MSA) and covers the financial year from 1 January 2017 to 30 September 2017 (the Financial Year).
+It is a statement made in accordance with section 54 of the Modern Slavery Act 2015 (the MSA) and covers the financial year from 1 October 2019 to 30 September 2020 (the Financial Year).

-Our Northamptonshire mills currently export to over 80 countries around the world.
-We employ around 1,800 staff members internationally, with the majority based within the UK, undertaking a range of roles including marketing, sales, manufacturing, finance, IT, HR, strategy and export.
-We also have employees undertaking sales and marketing roles based in, Spain, UAE, China, Ireland and Germany.
+Our Northamptonshire production units currently export to over 80 countries around the world.
+We employ around 1,050 staff members internationally, with the majority based within the UK, undertaking a range of roles including marketing, sales, manufacturing, finance, IT, HR, strategy and export.
+We also have employees undertaking sales and marketing roles based in Spain, UAE, China and Germany.

-We use agency labour in our UK manufacturing areas, which is sourced through a reputable recruitment agency.
-We also have third party suppliers on site which provide contractors.
-We outsource certain services where specific expertise may be required and a number of non-key activities, such as engineer support, site maintenance and logistics are also outsourced.
-Appropriate right to work checks are conducted in partnership with those agencies and us.
+We use agency labour in our UK manufacturing areas, which is sourced through reputable recruitment agencies.
+We also have third party suppliers on site who provide contractors.
+We outsource certain services where specific expertise may be required and a number of non-key activities, such as engineering support, site maintenance and logistics are also outsourced.
+Appropriate right to work checks are conducted in partnership with those agencies.

-All of the wheat for our big Weetabix biscuits is harvested less than 50 miles from our Burton Latimer mill by our Grower Group, which is formed of around 160 farmers dedicated to best practice and responsible production.
+All of the wheat for our core Weetabix biscuit range is grown within 50 miles of our Burton Latimer production units by our Weetabix Growers Group, which is formed of around 350 approved farmers dedicated to best practice and responsible production.

-Within our direct supply chain, there are 83 different raw materials and co-managed vendor parties, and 44 packaging vendor parties.
-Our indirect supply chain currently consists of 720 active suppliers.
+Within our contracted direct supply chain, there are 81 different raw material and co-managed suppliers, and 19 contracted packaging suppliers.
+Our indirect supply chain currently consists of 1020 active suppliers.

-We have carried out a review of our direct supply chain and have concluded that the risks of modern slavery and human trafficking are low.
+We have carried out a review of our contracted direct supply chain and have concluded that the risks of modern slavery and human trafficking are low.
 However, we acknowledge that we must remain vigilant to the risks and ensure that our vendors understand and play their part in ensuring that modern slavery and human trafficking does not take place in our organisation or supply chains.
-This message is reiterated to our suppliers via our procurement teams in each supplier quarterly review.
+This message is reiterated to our suppliers via our supplier relationship management programme and regularly reviewed.

 To find out more about what we do, please go to https://www.weetabixfoodcompany.co.uk/

-To further our organisation’s commitment to combating slavery and trafficking, we haveimplemented the following new policies, which set out our zero tolerance approach to modern slavery both within our own operations and our supply chain:
+To reinforce our commitment to combating slavery and trafficking, we have implemented the following policies, which set out our zero-tolerance approach to modern slavery, both within our own operations and our supply chain:

 We have considered the risk of modern slavery in our own operations and we have concluded that, on the basis that we are a UK employer subject to UK employment protections and practices and already have well developed checks and balances within our business, we have a low risk of modern slavery occurring in our own operations.

 Our suppliers which fall into the following categories adhere to the Weetabix Standards, which include a requirement to abide by the Ethical Trading Initiative base code and they are strongly encouraged to consider membership of Sedex, the global organisation that helps businesses share responsible sourcing data on supply chains:-

-To raise awareness of slavery and trafficking and of our policies and procedures we are developing an approach to training key staff members in this area.
+To raise awareness of slavery and trafficking, and of our policies and procedures, we have an established induction and continuous learning approach to training employees in this area using our compliance calendar.

-In order to monitor the effectiveness of the steps we have taken and are intending to take to stop slavery and trafficking taking place in our business and supply chains, we intend to use the following performance indicators for the financial year ahead:
+In order to monitor the effectiveness of the steps we have taken to stop slavery and trafficking taking place in our business and supply chains, we will use the following performance indicators for the financial year ahead:

-As referenced in this statement, we will monitor the need for further action to be taken and other key performance indicators to be implemented as we continue our risk assessment and due diligence activities and get responses from our key suppliers.
+As referenced in this statement, we will monitor the need for further action to be taken and other key performance indicators to be implemented as we continue our risk assessment and due diligence activities.

-This statement has been approved by the organisation’s board of directors who will review and update it annually.
+This statement has been approved by the Weetabix board of directors who review this statement and update it annually.